 How do you know you have picked a good property and what questions should you be asking when booking your first or even 21st stay with an Airbnb host?

 Will they be meeting you upon arrival?

 Chances are, experienced and highly rated hosts will be meeting you as you arrive to let you in and make sure you are happy with your accommodation.
-Here they can give you all the details you need to know and inform you of any quirks and eccentricities to help your stay go smoothly and remove the need to contact them for something minor.
+Here they can give you all the details you need to know and inform you and improve whole-house comfort of any quirks and eccentricities to help your stay go smoothly and remove the need to contact them for something minor.

 If they aren’t meeting you, ask how you will need to access the property and if there is anyone or a place you need to check in with upon arrival.
 The last thing you want at the end of a long journey is not to know how to get into the property.